goto40/self-dsl/docs/xtext_a_first_grammar.md

  * Optional attributes can be defined using "?".
 Note: some types, like references, are null if not set.
 Others have default values (like an empty String for STRING, "0" for INT or the first enum value defined for enums).
- * Rules without attributes doe not yield an object (e.g.: "Thing: INT").
+ * Rules without attributes does not yield an object (e.g.: "Thing: INT").
 You can force the object creation with the following syntax using curly brackets: "Thing: {Thing} INT".